VISIT OUR ART STORE ▶

 Step 1: Draw Circles Lightly with a Pencil

-Start by lightly sketching your bokeh circles with a pencil.
-You can trace small round objects like buttons or coins to keep the shapes neat and even.
+The artist lightly sketches bokeh circles with a pencil.
+Small round objects like buttons or coins can be traced to keep the shapes neat and even.

-Since there’s no masking fluid protecting them, these circles will need to remain untouched as you paint.
+Since there is no masking fluid protecting them, these circles must remain untouched during painting.

 Step 2: Carefully Paint Around the Circles

-Now, carefully apply watercolor around your circles, leaving them white.
+Now, watercolor is applied carefully around the circles, leaving them white.

-This step requires patience and a steady hand because once you paint over a circle, there’s no easy way to fix it.
+This step requires patience and a steady hand, because once a circle is painted over, there is no easy way to fix it.

-For small circles, you may need to switch to a detail brush to navigate tight spaces.
+For small circles, the artist may switch to a detail brush to navigate tight areas.

 Step 3: Blend the Edges to Keep Them Soft

-One downside of this technique is that it tends to create harder edges around the circles.
+One downside of this technique is that it can create harder edges around the circles.

-To fix this, use a clean, damp brush to gently blend the edges into the background.
+To correct this, a clean, damp brush is used to gently blend the edges into the background.

 Step 4: Add Depth by Varying the Circle Sizes and Values

-Since this method relies entirely on your painting skills, your circles may not turn out perfectly round.
+Because this method relies entirely on painting skills, the circles may not turn out perfectly round.

-You can refine their shapes if they look uneven or wonky by carefully adjusting the surrounding paint.
+Their shapes can be refined if they look uneven or distorted by carefully adjusting the surrounding paint.

-You can also vary the size and brightness of the circles to make the bokeh effect feel more dynamic and realistic.
+Varying the size and brightness of the circles makes the bokeh effect feel more dynamic and realistic.

 Pros of This Method

-- More Freedom: You can adjust your circles as you paint without worrying about removing masking fluid.
+• More Freedom: Circles can be adjusted while painting, without worrying about removing masking fluid.

 Cons of This Method

-- Precision is Key: You'll need a steady hand to avoid messing up the circles.
+• Precision is Key: A steady hand is required to avoid mistakes.

-- Risk of Hard Edges: If you're not careful, the edges of your circles may become too sharp.
+• Risk of Hard Edges: Without careful blending, edges may be too sharp.

-- Difficult to Maintain Perfect Circles: It can be hard to keep all the circles uniform without a stencil.
+• Difficult to Maintain Perfect Circles: Hard to keep all circles uniform without a stencil.

 Technique 3: Lifting Paint

-Lifting is one of my favorite techniques, and it's also one of the quickest ways to create bokeh.
+Lifting is one of the artist’s favorite techniques, and it is also one of the quickest ways to create bokeh.

-Lifting allows you to remove paint from your watercolor painting, revealing the paper underneath to create soft, glowing bokeh spots.
+Lifting removes paint from a watercolor painting, revealing the paper underneath to create soft, glowing bokeh spots.

 Step 1: Paint the Background